Produced in partnership with Hays, this report examines organisations’ resourcing and talent planning strategies and practices

 Involving the right people

-A key initial consideration for employers is how to select participants for formal talent schemes.
-Our research shows that the existence of structured selection processes serves to increase the perceived value of talent programmes and the motivation of participants to perform.
-For those not selected, by contrast, the negative effects of being ‘passed over’ are not as detrimental as might be feared, particularly if individuals are provided with sensitive and practical feedback.
+Selecting participants for formal talent schemes (sometimes referred to as leadership programmes) is key.
+Our research shows that the existence of structured selection processes increases the perceived value of talent programmes and the motivation of participants to perform.
+For those not selected, the negative effects of being ‘passed over’ are not as detrimental as might be feared, particularly if individuals are provided with sensitive, practical feedback with opportunities for ongoing personal development.

-Once participants have completed talent programmes, there is a need to maintain dialogue with and between these individuals, by means such as ongoing networking structures, as sometimes participants express frustration that the career development opportunities associated with the talent management process do not immediately materialise.
+Once participants have completed a talent programme, there’s a need to maintain dialogue with and between these individuals, for example through ongoing networking structures, as sometimes participants express frustration that the career development opportunities associated with the talent management process do not immediately materialise.

-Visible senior-level support is a must, and a ‘talent panel’ is a useful means of ensuring the involvement of directors and senior management, especially when it has representation across the organisation.
-Line managers must take responsibility for managing performance and for identifying and developing talent in their own areas, but also need to be encouraged to see talent as a corporate rather than a local resource.
-Find out more in our factsheet on the role of line managers in HR and L&D.
+Visible senior-level support is a must, and a ‘talent panel’ is a useful means of ensuring directors and senior management are involved, especially when it has representation across the organisation.
+Line managers must take responsibility for managing performance and for identifying and developing talent in their own areas, but also need to be encouraged to see talent as an organisation-wide rather than a local resource.

 Focusing on the talent management loop

-There are four main areas of the talent management loop: attracting, developing, managing and evaluating talent.
+There are six main areas of the talent management loop: attraction, identification, development, engagement, retention and deployment.

 The ability to attract external talent depends upon how potential applicants view the organisation, the industry or sector in which it operates and whether they share the values of that organisation.
-The creation of an attractive employer brand is an important factor in recruiting external talent.
-See more in our employer brand factsheet.
+The creation of an attractive employer brand and employee value proposition is an important factor in recruiting external talent.

-Participants on talent management programmes tend to value coaching, mentoring and networking particularly highly, especially according to our research, the opportunity to meet senior people in the organisation.
-Read our coaching and mentoring factsheet.
+Participants on talent management programmes tend to value coaching and mentoring, and networking particularly highly, especially the opportunity to meet senior people in the organisation.

-Evaluation of talent management is difficult, requiring both quantitative and qualitative data that is valid, reliable and robust, but necessary to ensure that the investment is meeting organisational needs.
-One method could involve the collation of employee turnover and retention data for key groups such as senior management postholders or those who have participated in talent programmes - see our factsheet on employee turnover and retention.
+Evaluating talent management is difficult, but necessary to ensure that the investment is meeting organisational needs.
+It requires both quantitative and qualitative data that is valid, reliable and robust.
+One method could involve the collation of employee turnover and retention data for key groups such as senior management post-holders or those who have participated in talent management.

-Find out more on how employers can measure the value of human capital in our factsheets on human capital and HR analytics.
-Our report Managing the value of your talent: a new framework for human capital measurement, part of the Valuing your Talent programme, offers a diagnostic tool for business professionals to use to assess how they measure human capital in their organisation.
+More on measuring the value of human capital can be found in our factsheets on human capital and HR analytics.
+Our report, Managing the value of your talent: a new framework for human capital measurement, part of the Valuing your Talent research programme, offers a diagnostic tool for business professionals to use to assess how they measure human capital in their organisation.

 Ultimately, organisational success is the most effective evaluation of talent management.